(This blog was originally posted in July but is now updated with new information.)

 Is Lauric Acid a MCFA or LCFA?

 The truth is that lauric acid (also known as dodecanoic acid) is a saturated fat with a 12-carbon atom chain.
-This means that it is classified as a MCFA, and has many properties of medium-chain fatty acids.
-The most abundant natural source of lauric acid is virgin coconut oil (which is about 50% lauric acid).
+It is classified as a MCFA, has many properties of medium-chain fatty acids, and as we’ll show you in various studies below, the body metabolizes lauric acid as a MCFA.
+The most abundant natural source of lauric acid is virgin coconut oil (which has an average of 50% lauric acid).
 The only other abundant source found in nature is human breast milk.

 The value of lauric acid is widely known, and there are over 2,000 published studies on the health benefits it provides.
 It has powerful antimicrobial properties that make it useful as a treatment for a variety of diseases.
 A number of viral infections, including colds, flu, and herpes, respond to treatment with it.
 Lauric acid has been shown to reduce the viral load of HIV/AIDS patients.
 It is also useful for killing bacteria that cause diseases such as chlamydia, MRSA, and bronchitis.